zhouhaoyi/Informer2020/README.md

 If you have any questions, feel free to contact Haoyi Zhou through Email (zhouhy@act.buaa.edu.cn) or Github issues.
 Pull requests are highly welcomed!

 ## Acknowlegements
-Thanks for computing infrastructure provided by Beijing Advanced Innovation Center for Big Data and Brain Computing.
+Thanks for the computing infrastructure provided by Beijing Advanced Innovation Center for Big Data and Brain Computing.
 At the same time, thank you all for your attention to this work!
 [![Stargazers repo roster for @zhouhaoyi/Informer2020](https://reporoster.com/stars/zhouhaoyi/Informer2020)](https://github.com/zhouhaoyi/Informer2020/stargazers)